GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Desultor.md

 | 9th   | 4  |    +8    | Attribute Improvement, Unbreakable                |
 | 10th  | 5  |    +8    | Splash or Specialize                              |

-### Blenching
-When you recoil, you may instead shift the wound result a number of steps equal to your heroism.
-If you are a species which does not receive the effect of wounds, you instead get an additional +1 bonus to defense when you dodge.

 ### Martial Rejoinder
 Whenever an attack of opportunity, a feint attack attack (initial or secondary roll), or cleave attack against you is a critical failure, you may do one of the following;